Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Proof of theorem

-We now examine the canonical paths entering in Lemma \ref{A}.
+We now examine the canonical-paths entering in Lemma \ref{A}.
 Let $\o$ be such that all the hypercubes $V+\vec e_i$, $i\in[d]$, are super-good, let $z\in V$ and let $\o'$ be obtained from $\o$ by flipping $\o_z$.
 W.l.o.g. we assume in the sequel that $z=(1,\dots,1)$.